eerio/prezentacja-seminarium-2/prezentacja.md

 >- Crucial criterion: if you took the logic of a specific prover, could you prove your theorem in this logic?
 >- If your theorem prover is based on intuitionistic logic, you might not prove a classical theorem
 >- Specifically: in Lean, you will not prove that for every predicate $P$, $P \lor \lnot P$ holds.
->- (Lean is expressive enough to understand the second-order sentence $\forall P, P \lor \lnot P$ and take is as an axiom, so you can use it without proving)
+>- (Lean is expressive enough to understand the second-order sentence $\forall P. P \lor \lnot P$ and take is as an axiom, so you can use it without proving)
 >- Beware: these logics are not simple!

 # Let's consider a game